Synthesis and materialization of a reaction-diffusion French flag pattern: Results

-Our design for building a French flag pattern consists of two immobile concentration fronts.
 The conversion of a shallow morphogen gradient into a concentration boundary that is both sharp and immobile requires a reaction network that interprets the gradient in a non-linear fashion.
-Diverse evidence \cite{Francois2007, Lopes2008, Rulands2013} suggest that bistability is an essential property of such networks but the role of diffusion during gradient interpretation in living embryos remains controversial\cite{Jaeger2012, Rulands2013, Quininao2015}.
-The strong historical influence of the \emph{reaction-only} French flag model, which was initially opposed to the \emph{reaction-diffusion} Turing mechanism\cite{Turing1952, Green2015}, resulted in diffusion being neglected when considering gradient-induced patterning\cite{Francois2007}.
-Modern experiments in \emph{Drosophila} conclude that diffusion is not needed to fit expression data\cite{Manu2009} but it is necessary to explain the robustness of patterning to fluctuations\cite{Gregor2007}.
-In the following, we show experimentally in an artificial system that combining bistability and diffusion yields a robust patterning mechanism, providing evidence for recent hypotheses suggesting that a Turing-Wolpert mechanism could be at play \emph{in vivo}\cite{Quininao2015, Green2015}.
+Diverse evidence \cite{Lewis1977, Francois2007, Lopes2008, Rulands2013} suggests that bistability is an essential property of such networks and that coupling bistability with diffusion provides immobile and robust fronts\cite{Lopes2008, Rulands2013, Quininao2015}.
+Our design for building a French flag pattern thus consists of two bistable networks that generate two RD fronts of concentration pinned in a gradient of a bifurcation parameter.